Yord/shargs/README.md

 generating terminal-based usage documentation for `--help` flags from [command-line options](#command-line-options).
-And I would love to see more modules handling the other cases of documentation in the future, e.g. by generating HTML or Markdown from options.
+And I would love to see more modules handling the other cases of documentation in the future, e.g. by generating HTML or Markdown from option definitions.

 But for now, we have [`shargs-usage`][shargs-usage]: